danielePala/CIMDraw/README.md

 The 'Insert element' controls allows you to add elements to the diagram.
 You can right-click on an element in the diagram in order to rotate, delete or add measurements to it.
-Measurements are shown by clicking on the element.
+Measurements and other status information are shown by right-clicking on the element and selecting the "Show element info" option.

 ![measurement](doc/05_measurement.png)